AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 >
 >**Match key requirements:**
 >
+>All match keys must be **trimmed**, **lowercased**, and **SHA256-hashed**.
+>If you provide hashed values that use uppercase characters, Real-Time CDP Collaboration automatically converts them to lowercase.
->All match keys must be lowercased and SHA256-hashed.
-If your audience source contains unhashed values, use the **[!UICONTROL Apply transformation]** option in the UI to apply hashing.
-This option is only available when sourcing from Experience Platform and is not supported for cloud-based audiences.
+>If your source contains **plaintext identifiers**, use the **[!UICONTROL Apply transformation]** option in the UI to apply hashing.
+This option is only available when sourcing audiences from Experience Platform and is not supported for cloud-based sources.
 >
 >For more information, see the [map fields](./setup/onboard-audiences.md#map-fields) section of the import and manage audiences guide.